Biblical Reference: Psalm 121

 The Apostles' Creed by William Barclay (Westminster John Knox Press, 1998) offers biblical insights about the creed by this popular writer of Daily Study Bible commentaries on the New Testament.

-The Creed: What Christians Believe and Why it Matters by Luke Timothy Johnson (Image, 2004) is a wonderful, ecumenical explanation of the Nicene Creed by a top Roman Catholic scholar who teaches the New Testament at a Methodist seminary (Emory).
+The Creed: What Christians Believe and Why it Matters by Luke Timothy Johnson (Image, 2004) is a wonderful, ecumenical explanation of the Nicene Creed by a top Roman Catholic scholar who teaches the New Testament at a United Methodist seminary (Emory).